knative-extensions/eventing-rabbitmq/broker/README.md

 ### Creating a Knative RabbitMQ Broker using RabbitMQ cluster operator

-You can easily create a RabbitMQ cluster by using the RabbitMQ operator by executing the following command:
+If you want to use the RabbitMQ Cluster operator to install your RabbitMQ cluster, you can easily create a RabbitMQ cluster by executing the following
+command:

 ```shell
 kubectl apply -f - << EOF